j-huthmacher/AlphaWorm/README.md

 #### TD3
 All hyperparameters are already set as default and that is what is working and should not be changed.

+#### DDPG
+You can find the DDPG implementation and the required dependent component under the following link [https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents/ddpg](https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents/ddpg).
+Except the `replay buffer` which is stored in the `memory_buffer.py` under [https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents](https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents)

+For using the DDPG implementation please have a look on this notebook [https://github.com/j-huthmacher/AlphaWorm/blob/master/dev/notebooks/jh-alpha-worm-ddpg.ipynb](https://github.com/j-huthmacher/AlphaWorm/blob/master/dev/notebooks/jh-alpha-worm-ddpg.ipynb) that explains the general way how to use the implmentation.

 ### Errors
 ## Tensorflow
 ```